 NOTE: Metal coatings used during manufacture of the furnace burner parts may smoke when the furnace is used for the first time, which may also set off your smoke alarm.
-If this happens, provide adequate ventilation of the smoke to avoid a nuisance smoke alarm at this time.
+If this happens, provide adequate ventilation to avoid a nuisance smoke alarm.
 We do not recommend removing the smoke alarm battery.
-If it were inadvertently left disconnected, the smoke alarm would be inoperative.